-A <data.frame> of confirmed cases (confirm) by date (date). confirm must be numeric and date must be in date format.

-A call to gt_opts() (or its alias generation_time_opts()) defining the generation time distribution used.
-For backwards compatibility a list of summary parameters can also be passed.

-estimate_infections 27

-delays A call to delay_opts() defining delay distributions and options.
-See the docutruncation A call to trunc_opts() defining the truncation of the observed data.
+A <data.frame> of disease reports (confirm) by date (date). confirm must be numeric and date must be in date format.
+Optionally this can also have a logical accumulate column which indicates whether data should be added to the next data point.
+This is useful when modelling e.g. weekly incidence data.
+See also the fill\missing() function which helps add the accumulate column with the desired properties when dealing with non-daily data.
+If any accumulation is done this happens after truncation as specified by the truncation argument. generation_tim e A call to gt_opts() (or its alias generation_time_opts()) defining the gen- eration time distribution used.
+For backwards compatibility a list of summary parameters can also be passed. delays A call to delay_opts() defining delay distributions and options.
+See the documentation of delay_opts() and the examples below for details. truncation A call to trunc_opts() defining the truncation of the observed data.
 Defaults to trunc_opts(), i.e. no truncation.
-See the estimate_truncation() help file for an approach to estimating this from data where the dist list element returned by estimate_truncation() is used as the truncation argument here, thereby rt A list of options as generated by rt_opts() defining Rt estimation.
+See the estimate_truncation() help file for an approach to estimating this from data where the dist list element returned by estimate_truncation() is used as the truncation argument here, thereby propagating the uncertainty in the estimate. rt A list of options as generated by rt_opts() defining Rt estimation.
 Defaults to rt_opts().
-To generate new infections using the non-mechanistic model instead of the renewal equation model, use rt = NULL.
-The non-mechanistic model internally uses the setting rt = rt_opts(use_rt = FALSE, future = "project", backcalc A list of options as generated by backcalc_opts() to define the back calculation.
-Defaults to backcalc_opts().
+To generate new infections using the non-mechanistic model in- stead of the renewal equation model, use rt = NULL.
+The non-mechanistic model internally uses the setting rt = rt_opts(use_rt = FALSE, future = "project", gp_on = "R0"). backcalc A list of options as generated by backcalc_opts() to define the back calcula- tion.
+Defaults to backcalc_opts(). gp A list of options as generated by gp_opts() to define the Gaussian process.

-$gp_on = "R0"$).

-gp A list of options as generated by gp_opts() to define the Gaussian process.

 Defaults to gp_opts().
-Set to NULL to disable the Gaussian process.

-obs A list of options as generated by obs_opts() defining the observation model.

-stan A list of stan options as generated by stan_opts().
+Set to NULL to disable the Gaussian process. obs A list of options as generated by obs_opts() defining the observation model.
+Defaults to obs_opts(). forecast A list of options as generated by forecast_opts() defining the forecast opi- tions.
+Defaults to forecast_opts().
+If NULL then no forecasting will be done. stan A list of stan options as generated by stan_opts().
 Defaults to stan_opts().

-horizon Numeric, defaults to 7.
-Number of days into the future to forecast.
+Can be used to override data, init, and verbose settings if desired.
+CrIs weigh_delay_pr Numeric vector of credible intervals to calculate.
+Logical.
+If TRUE (default), all delay distribution priors will be weighted by the number of observation data points, in doing so approximately placing an independent prior at each time step and usually preventing the posteriors from shifting.
+If FALSE, no weight will be applied, i.e. delay distributions will be treated as a single parameters. id A character string used to assign logging information on error.
+Used by regional_epinow() to assign errors to regions.
+Alter the default to run with error catching. verbose Logical, defaults to TRUE when used interactively and otherwise FALSE.
+Should verbose debug progress messages be printed.
+Corresponds to the "DEBUG" level from futile.logger.
+See setup_logging for more detailed logging options. filter_leading zeros Logical, defaults to TRUE.
+Should zeros at the start of the time series be filtered out.

-Logical, defaults to TRUE.
-Should zeros at the start of the time series be filtered zero_threshold [Experimental] Numeric defaults to Inf.
+zero_threshold [Experimental] Numeric defaults to Inf.
 Indicates if detected zero cases are meaningful by using a threshold number of cases based on the 7-day average.
-If the average is above this threshold then the zero is replaced using fill.
+If the average is above this threshold then the zero is replaced using fill. horizon Deprecated; use forecast instead to specify the predictive horizon